pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 <script src="https://gist.github.com/pshomov/4e2b51ef94ca3c6cc508.js"></script>

-So now testing this model becomes really a rather simple exercise of changing properties and asserting on the status of other properties and no need to worry about bookkeeping regarding who update who.
+So now testing this model becomes really a rather simple and elegant exercise of changing properties and asserting on the value of other properties and no need to worry about bookkeeping regarding who update who.

 Hope this makes sense, the source for a complete example is on [GitHub](https://github.com/pshomov/mvvmeasy)

+**BTW**: Sorry for not providing a way to do comments, now actively working on it, I promise.
+Meanwhile please file an issue on the code and let's have the conversion over there ;)